AT-Publishing/website/_posts/2019-01-08-localeth-interview.md

 The biggest obstacle to P2P trading is getting your head around the whole process, especially if you're coming from exchange trading.

 One thing is your personal security and responsibility for your cryptocurrency holdings.
-Centralized exchanges hold your crypto for you at all times, but LocalEthereum is a non-custodial marketplace.
+Centralized exchanges hold your crypto for you at all times, but LocalCryptos is a non-custodial marketplace.

 Second thing is trading without order books.
 Trading exchanges have bids and asks lined up in centralized order books and matched automatically with a matching algorithm.
 On a P2P platform, users need to manually choose a person to trade with.
 That concept is very new and strange to some people.